lilpannn/Data-Science-Projects-Portfolio/README.md

-# Masters-Application-Protfolio
+# Data-Science-Projects-Protfolio

-This repository contains selected projects showcasing my technical strengths in graduate school applications
+This repository contains selected projects showcasing my technical strengths in data science.

 - Computational Biology Projecy: Implements neighbor join methods and newick tree generation to reconstruct phylogeny.
 Implements Maximum Likelihood Estimation to select the most likely phylogeny on an arbitrary number of taxa.